On the Sublinear Regret of Continuous K-Max Bandits: Introduction

-Our primary contribution is a novel framework for Continuous $K$-Max Bandits with value-index feedback that addresses these challenges through two key technical innovations: \textbf{(i)} We formalize the discretization of continuous $K$-Max bandits into a discrete $K$-Max bandits (see \Cref{sec:discretized-K-Max,sec:discrete-binary,sec:offline-oracle}).
-In this process, we control the error term from discretization and establish the utilization of the efficient offline $\alpha$-approximated optimization oracle for any $\alpha < 1$, avoiding the unacceptable approximation error by traditional greedy algorithms that leads to a linear regret. \textbf{(ii)} Due to the nondeterministic tie-breaking effect arising from the continuous-to-discrete transformation under value-index feedback, the agent cannot achieve an unbiased estimation under computationally tractable discretization (as detailed in \Cref{sec:algorithm}).
-We develop a bias-corrected discretization method and a novel concentration analysis with bias-aware error control (\Cref{lemma:concentration}) that jointly manage estimation variance and discretization-induced bias to achieve sublinear regret.
+To fully address these issues, we design a novel framework for Continuous $K$-Max Bandits with value-index feedback through two key technical innovations: \textbf{(i)} We develop a principled approach to discretize the continuous outcome distributions, transforming the problem into a discrete $K$-Max bandit instance (\Cref{sec:discretization}).
+This allows us to control discretization error and utilize an efficient offline $(1-\epsilon)$-approximated optimization oracle (for any $\epsilon\in(0,1)$), crucially avoiding the linear regret associated with traditional greedy algorithms limited by $(1-1/e)$ approximations. \textbf{(ii)} Due to the nondeterministic tie-breaking effect arising from the continuous-to-discrete transformation under value-index feedback, the agent cannot achieve an unbiased estimation under computationally tractable discretization (\Cref{sec:algorithm}).
+In this paper, we design a bias-corrected estimation method coupled with a novel concentration analysis incorporating bias-aware error control (\Cref{sec:bias-corrected-estimators}), enabling us to jointly manage estimation variance and discretization-induced bias to achieve sublinear regret.